eminenoor/eminenoor/README.md

 ### Hi there 👋
-🌱Student at Bilkent University Computer Engineering
+🌱 Student at Bilkent University Computer Engineering
 <!--
 **eminenoor/eminenoor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.